Michael Forrester (British Army officer): Early life and military career

-World War II
+Second World War

-He served in World War II in Greece and in the Western Desert before becoming Commanding Officer of the 1/6th Battalion, Queen's Royal Regiment in 1943; in that role he secured the key bridge at Scafati in Italy and then took part in the Normandy landings before being wounded there in October 1944.
+Forrester served in the Second World War in Greece and in the Western Desert before becoming commanding officer of the 1/6th Battalion, Queen's Royal Regiment in 1943; in that role he secured the key bridge at Scafati in Italy and then took part in the Normandy landings before being wounded there in October 1944.

 Postwar

-He was appointed CO of the 2nd Battalion, Parachute Regiment and served in Cyprus and Egypt during 1951 and 1952.
-He was made Director of Staff at the Staff College, Camberley in 1953, a General Staff Officer at General Headquarters East Africa in 1955 during the Mau Mau Uprising and Commanding Officer of 3rd Battalion, Parachute Regiment in 1957.
-He went on to be Colonel, Military Operations at the War Office in 1960, Commander of 16th Parachute Brigade Group in 1961 and General Officer Commanding 4th Division in Germany in 1965.
+Forrester was appointed commanding officer of the 2nd Battalion, Parachute Regiment and served in Cyprus and Egypt during 1951 and 1952.
+He was made Director of Staff at the Staff College, Camberley in 1953, a General Staff Officer at General Headquarters East Africa in 1955 during the Mau Mau Uprising and commanding officer of 3rd Battalion, Parachute Regiment in 1957.
+He went on to be Colonel, Military Operations at the War Office in 1960, commander of the 16th Parachute Brigade Group in 1961 and General Officer Commanding 4th Division in Germany in 1965.
 His last appointment was as Director of Infantry at the Ministry of Defence in 1968 before he retired in 1970.

 Family

-In 1947 he married Pauline Fisher (the marriage was dissolved in 1960); they had two sons.
+In 1947 Forrester married Pauline Fisher (the marriage was dissolved in 1960); they had two sons.